 If you thought that the only thing you’d need to do to care for your cactus would be water it, I hate to be the one to disappoint you.
 But just like being watered, cacti need to be fed nutritional additives (natural fertilizers) on a regular basis.

 Although they’re far more resilient than most other types of plants, cacti still need a good balance of fertilizers to help them thrive throughout their growing season.
 For most varieties of cacti, this is going to be in the warmer, more humid summer months.

-There are, however, many types which grow during the winter and lie dormant during the summer, so be sure to check the schedule for your specific species of cactus.
+However, there are many types that grow during the winter and lie dormant during the summer, so be sure to check the schedule for your specific species of cactus.
 While you still need to water cacti while they’re dormant, you don’t need to worry about the fertilizer.
 Most cacti prefer many small feedings rather than one gigantic dose of fertilizer.

-If you’ve recently purchased a cactus and are asking “how often do you water a cactus?”, don’t be intimidated by what you’ve read here – if I can keep my cactus growing with all of the other responsibilities in my life, I promise that you can too.
+If you’ve recently purchased a cactus, don’t be intimidated—if I can keep my cactus growing, I promise that you can, too.